e-cal/nvim/README.md

 - Improvement of life features: autopairs, strip end-of-line whitespace, better quickfix, sane keymappings, undo edits from previous sessions, and more...
 - Easily configurable and extensible - Make it your own!
+    - Or checkout the `ecal` branch to use my preferred settings

 ## Configuration <a name="config"></a>
 - General settings in `settings.lua`